-Fraud or Deception
+Fraud or deception

 Members shall warrant in their enrollment applications that all information contained in applications, questionnaires, forms, or statements submitted to the Alliance incident to enrollment, are true, correct, and complete.
-If any member engages in fraud or deception in providing information to the Alliance or to a plan provider in obtaining benefits or knowingly permits such fraud or deception by another, including but not limited to a member permitting use of his or her identification card by any other person or using another person's card or an invalid card, then the Alliance may terminate the rights of any member involved, effective immediately upon the mailing of written notice to such member.
+If any member engages in fraud or deception in providing information to the Alliance or a plan provider in obtaining benefits or knowingly permits such fraud or deception by another, including but not limited to a member permitting the use of their identification card by any other person or using another person's card or an invalid card, then the Alliance may terminate the rights of any member involved, effective immediately upon the mailing of written notice to such member.

-Disruptive Behavior
+Disruptive behavior